On this page:

 George Canham

-He is the proud company director and head of dance for ROCKIT Productions, a youth-focused training and production company which he co-founded alongside his husband in 2011.
-George has created works in theatre, film, corporate entertainment and large theatrical events across the state, with clients including Nova 106.9, The Little Red Company, Nine Network, RSPCA, Redland City Council and the Redlands Foundation.
-He holds vocational examinations and teaching qualifications through the Imperial Society of Teachers of Dancing and a Graduate Certificate in Management through Australian Institute of Business.
-This is George’s 16th CGEN having started all the way back in 2009 with the Q150 Celebration Year at Boondall.
+George is a passionate arts educator, choreographer and event manager, working across South East Queensland in professional, training and school-based settings.
+Theatrical credits include Kinky Boots, Wicked, Legally Blonde (Empire Theatre), Guys and Dolls, Monty Python's Spamalot (QPAC) and independent works such as the Matilda Award nominated Daddy Long Legs (NikNak Productions), The Kitty Kat Doll5 (ROCKIT Productions), Any Moment (Old Fashioned Pro Co) and over 100 youth theatre productions.
+He is the proud Company Director and Head of Dance for ROCKIT Productions, a youth-focused training and production company which he co-founded alongside his husband in 2011.
+George has created works in theatre, film, corporate entertainment and large theatrical events across the state, with clients including Nova 106.9, The Little Red Company, Nine Network, RSPCA, Redland City Council and The Redland Foundation.
+He holds vocational examinations and teaching qualifications through the Imperial Society of Teachers of Dancing and a Graduate Certificate in Management through The Australian Institute of Business.

 John Clarke